Zahirah MacWilson: Personal life

-On 8 January 2021, Zahirah and Aiman posted on their Instagram account that they had welcomed a baby boy on 5 January 2021 at 2.26pm in Perth, Australia.
+On 8 January 2021, Macwilson and Aiman posted on their Instagram account that they had welcomed a baby boy on 5 January 2021 at 2:26pm in Perth, Australia.

-On 5 March 2021, Zahirah and Aiman revealed their son's name, Isaac Raees, for the first time on their Instagram account.
+On 5 March 2021, Macwilson and Aiman revealed their son's name, Isaac Raees, for the first time on their Instagram account.

+On 31 May 2024, Macwilson and Aiman welcomed their second child, Inara Raisa.